Kirk Johnson: Comeback

-After the Klitschko fight, Johnson staged a comeback.
-He knocked out Mexican heavyweight Gilbert Martinez in July 2004 and won a technical decision over Cuban Yanqui Díaz in June 2005, although he lost his next bout (later changed to a technical decision) against Californian Javier Mora in March 2006.
-Mora appeared to have accidentally stepped on Johnson's foot, causing Johnson to dislocate his knee.
-This decision was subsequently appealed and the result changed to a No Decision.
-Johnson has since recovered from his knee injury.
+After the Klitschko fight, he staged a comeback.
+He knocked out Mexican heavyweight Gilbert Martinez in July 2004 and won a technical decision over Cuban Yanqui Díaz in June 2005.
+He lost his next bout (later changed to a technical decision) against Californian Javier Mora on March 3, 2006.
+During the seventh round, Mora appeared to have accidentally stepped on Johnson's foot, causing Johnson to dislocate his right knee.
+This decision was subsequently appealed, and the result changed to a no decision.

-On April 29, 2010, Johnson returned to the ring after a four-year absence and fought journeyman Douglas Robertson defeating him via first-round TKO.
+On April 29, 2010, Johnson returned to the ring after a four-year absence and fought journeyman Douglas Robertson, defeating him via first-round TKO.

-Johnson's record is now at 37–2–1 (27 KOs), with one No Decision.
+Johnson finished his career with a record of 37–2–1 (27 KOs), with one no contest.

 Halifax Regional Police lawsuit

 In 2003, after dropping out of a planned fight against then-heavyweight champion Lennox Lewis because of an injury, Johnson launched a protracted legal battle against the Halifax Regional Police.
-During the inquiry, Johnson claimed that because of racism and racial profiling by the Halifax Regional Police he had his car stopped 28 times over five years while in Halifax.
+During the inquiry, Johnson claimed that because of racism and racial profiling by the Halifax Regional Police, he had his car stopped 28 times over five years while in Halifax.
 Johnson was awarded $10,000 in damages, in addition to $4,790 to cover his travel expenses.
 The police service was also ordered to create a scholarship in Johnson's name.
 It is awarded annually to a student from North Preston.
 Since 2003, 16 students have received awards.